jgarro2/jgarro2.github.io.old/_posts/2018-07-27-IDOL-FieldText-query-using-TERMEXACT.md

 title: "IDOL FieldText query using TERMEXACT"
 ---

-# IDOL FieldText query using TERMEXACT

-**FieldText** is used to add a field restriction to a query.
+This is an extract from the IDOL Server 11.1 Reference about performing searches to IDOL indexed content by making use of the TERMEXACT field specifier to restrict the query. **FieldText** is used to add a field restriction.

 ## TERMEXACT